AutodeskAILab/Fusion360GalleryDataset/tools/regraph/README.md

 - `direction_*`: The output direction of the curvature at a point at or near the center of the edge.
 - `curvature`: The output magnitude of the curvature at a point at or near the center of the edge.

+## PerFace Mode
+When `mode` is set to `PerFace`, a target graph is created for the full design, along with a `*_sequence.json` file that includes the steps to press/pull and extrude the faces to make the final design.

+### Sequence Data
+The following data is provided for each step in the `sequence` list:
+- `action`: The id of the face used at this step.
+- `faces`: The ids of the faces that are explained at this step.
+- `edges`: The ids of the edges that are explained at this step.

+Additionally a `bounding_box` is provided that in the `properties` data structure that can be used to normalize any geometry in model space.

+### Edge Features
+Currently the following features are given for each edge:
+- `param_points`: 10 points sampled along the edge in model space.